Vanishing ideals of binary Hamming spheres: Conclusions

 \section{Conclusions}

 From a theoretical point of view, the explicit description of $\phi_t$ allows the formulation of problems in which the solutions have requirements on their weight.
-Even though it is quite straightforward to simply check the weight of a given solution, in particular cases it could be an advantage to just add the right linear combination of $\rho_0\ldots,\rho_n$ to the generating system of the ideal.\\ Other than a theoretical overview of several properties of the polynomials $\phi_t$ and $\rho_t$, we have shown here how to obtain them either by applying the binary M\"{o}bius function or through an algorithm.
-At the end of this work the reader can find a list of polynomials for small numbers of variables, i.e. we provide $\phi_t$ and $\rho_t$ for $t=1,\ldots,63$ (See Table \ref{table: list phi}).
-Finally, in Section \ref{sec: minimum distance} we have shown an application of our results to Coding Theory, a novel theoretical method to check the minimum distance of a linear binary code. \\ We conclude by giving some remarks on our contribution to Coding Theory, even though the construction of dedicated algorithms and a study of the complexity of such procedures is beyond the purpose of this work.
-In the general case we deal with an $[n,k]$ code with no structure, i.e. the generator matrix of $C$ is chosen randomly.
-Then, since we are working with length $n$ codewords, the number of monomials in $\sigma_i$ is equal to $\binom{n}{i}$.
-The computation of $\sigma_i\circ F$ requires therefore $\binom{n}{i}$ multiplications, each one involving $i$ linear polynomials.
+Even though it is quite straightforward to simply check the weight of a given solution, in particular cases it could be an advantage to just add the right linear combination of $\rho_0,\dots, \rho_n$ to the generating system of the ideal.\\ Other than a theoretical overview of several properties of the polynomials $\phi_t$ and $\rho_t$, we have shown here how to obtain them either by applying the binary M{\"o}bius function or exploiting the periodicity of their sANF vectors.
+The latter allows to represent such polynomials using a minimum amount of memory.
+Finally, in Section \ref{Sect:Applic} we have shown an application of our results to Coding Theory, a novel theoretical method to check the minimum distance of a linear binary code.\\ We conclude by giving some remarks on our contribution to Coding Theory, even though the construction of dedicated algorithms and a study of the complexity of such procedures is beyond the purpose of this work.
+In the general case $[n, k]_2$ codes have no particular algebraic or geometric structure, i.e. the generator matrix of $C$ is chosen randomly.
+Then, since we are working with length $n$ codewords, the number of monomials in $\sigma_{i}$ is equal to $\binom{n}{i}$ and the computation of $\sigma_{i} \circ F$ (see Corollary \ref{CorLinCodes}) requires therefore $\binom{n}{i}$ multiplications, each one involving $i$ linear polynomials.
 This is however the worst case scenario.
-Dedicated algorithms could instead take advantage of the symmetric nature of $\phi_t$, and be designed to compute the minimum distance of particular classes of codes.
+Dedicated algorithms could instead take advantage of the symmetric nature of $\phi_t$, and be designed to compute the minimum distance of particular classes of codes, for example for codes where the generator matrix present symmetries.
+A further development of this work can involve two directions: \begin{itemize} \item the study of codes where the columns of their generator matrices present symmetries to be exploited; \item the study of polynomials, similar to $\phi_t$ and $\rho_t$, invariant under the action of non-trivial subgroups of the symmetric group. \end{itemize}

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author would like to thank Prof. Massimiliano Sala for the interesting hints on polynomial ideals and their applications to Coding Theory.
+The first author acknowledges support from TIM S.p.A. through the PhD scholarship.
+The second author is a member of the INdAM Research group GNSAGA and of the Cryptography and Coding group of the Unione Matematica Italiana (UMI).
+The authors would like to thank Prof. Massimiliano Sala for the interesting hints on polynomial ideals and their applications to Coding Theory.